top of page

 "For many people, guilt is a signal that they have chosen to do something for themselves…A therapist once said to me, 'If you face the choice between feeling guilt and resentment, choose the guilt every time.'...
 Resentment is soul suicide."

 Eudora Welty and Livvie trust their joy.
-Leaving Solomon’s body, Livvie and Cash “moved around and around the room and into the brightness of the open door.”
+After Solomon dies, Livvie and Cash “moved around and around the room and into the brightness of the open door.”
 But Welty makes sure we aren’t so naive as to believe that such joy comes unalloyed.
 In true Aries fashion, Welty lets us see the fierceness and unsentimentality required to claim the vitalizing life that beckons.

 bottom of page